PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Class Members
   Functions that belong to a class.

+Class Templates
+  Class templates define a family of related classes that are based on the type arguments passed to the class upon instantiation.

 Code-Block
   Sequence of {term}`statements` enclosed by curly braces `{}`.
 Also referred to as a {term}`compound statement`.